Authored by the expert who managed and guided the team behind the Laos Property Pack

 What are the average long-term monthly rents by neighborhood in Vientiane in 2026?

-As of early 2026, average long-term monthly rents in Vientiane range from around $300 for a basic furnished studio in outer districts to $2,000 or more for a high-end villa in the prime expat areas of Sisattanak.
+As of early 2026, average long-term monthly rents in Vientiane range from about $250 for a basic furnished studio in outer districts to $3,000 or more for a large embassy-grade villa in Sisattanak, with most of the rental market sitting between $350 and $1,200 per month depending on the neighborhood and apartment size.

-In the most affordable Vientiane neighborhoods like Sikhottabong and Hadxaifong, entry-level furnished one-bedroom apartments typically rent for $250 to $450 per month.
+In the most affordable neighborhoods of Vientiane like Sikhottabong and Hadxaifong, entry-level furnished one-bedroom apartments typically rent for $250 to $450 per month (about 5.4 million to 9.7 million LAK), making them accessible but with fewer amenities and longer commutes.

 You may want to check our latest analysis about the rents in Vientiane here.